tom-h/Intro-OpenRefine/README.md

 This is an introduction to OpenRefine (henceforth "OR").
 The aim is to learn by doing.
 We will work through cleaning and enhancing a dataset, and in doing so, will be introduced to the many features of OR.

+###### before we get started:

+At a certain point in this tutorial, we will start to use regular expressions.
+This is a special shorthand way of referring to _patterns_ in text.
+It is _extremely_ useful for doing text wrangling and searching.
+See [this|https://www.regular-expressions.info/quickstart.html] quickstart guide if you'd like a quick primer on the basics.
+I'd suggest reading up to and including the section on "Repetition."

+However, this introduction avoids the use of regular expressions as much as possible, and explains the regular expression when it's used.

 ## What is OpenRefine?

 OR is a generic data swiss-army knife.
 Using OR, one can quickly transform structure, filter out irrelevant data, or enrich existing data.
 The tool itself looks like a glorified spreadsheet editor, and hence the most basic "structure" that can be overlaid over existing data is to place everything into columns and rows.